aplteam/APLGit2/README.md

 All functions are also available via an API which lives in `⎕SE.APLGit2`.
 However, the API calls are more basic.

 For example, the  `Commit` API function just does that: executing `git commit`.
-The user command on the other hand first checks whether the project is currently dirty, and if it is it asks the user whether `git add .` should be executed first.
+The user command on the other hand first checks whether the project is currently dirty, and if it is it asks the user whether `git add . -A` should be executed first.
 Also, it opens an edit window for the user to create a message in case the `-m=` option was not set.

-## Installation

-APLGit2 is published on <https://tatin.dev> as a package.
-Install it into one of the folders that Dyalog scans for user commands at startup time and you are done.
-We recommend the `MyUCMDs/` folder.

-For details refer to the Dyalog User Commands User Guide.

 ## Methods

 ```
- Add                    Execute the Git "Add" commands
+ Add                    Execute the Git "Add" commands with the -A flag on "."
  AddGitIgnore           Adds a file `.gitignore` to a path with defaults useful for APLers
  Branch                 Lists all branches for a Git-managed project (same as ListBranches)
  ChangeLog              Takes an APL name and list all commits the object was part of